scala/scala3/docs/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 ---
 layout: blog-page
-title: Announcing Dotty 0.1.2, a major step towards Scala 3
+title: Announcing Dotty 0.1.2-RC1, a major step towards Scala 3
 author: Dmytro Petrashko
 authorImg: /images/petrashko.jpg
 ---

-Today, we’re excited to release the first alpha version of Dotty.
+Today, we’re excited to release the first alpha version of Dotty, version 0.1.2-RC1.
 This release is a technology preview demonstrating new language features, we are interested in feedback from both application and library authors willing to experiment with it.